 The amount of copper impurities in allochromatic Paraiba Tourmalines can be very small.
-Researchers have found that copper oxide concentrations as low as .05% by weight are common, and the highest concentration is at about 2.5%.
+Researchers have found that copper oxide concentrations as low as 0.15% by weight are found in purple and violet copper-bearing Tourmalines from Mozambique, while higher concentrations are found in blue stones from Paraiba, Brazil ranging from 0.4% in light blue stones to 2.5% in dark blue stones.
 At these levels, copper in Paraiba Tourmalines cannot be detected with a magnet, as copper oxides are 30 times less paramagnetic than iron oxides.
 Copper ions (Cu2+) have only one unpaired electron, and therefore induce very low magnetic susceptibilities.

 Paraiba Tourmaline gem colors include blue, green and violet.
 Copper-bearing Tourmalines with pink, red or purple colors are not classified by gemologists as Paraiba-type Tourmalines.
 Paraiba Tourmalines typically have “neon” colors that are brighter than we find in Tourmalines without copper.
-The "neon" glow of Paraibas is probably caused by manganese (Mn2+, yellow color) brightening the color induced by copper (Cu2+, blue color).
-Lab-created synthetic blue Spinels, which are colored blue by cobalt, often contain traces of manganese that apparently brighten the color.
-A similar effect can be seen in natural bright blue Apatite gems, which derive blue color from rare earth metals, and also contain traces of manganese.
+The "neon" brightness of Paraibas may be caused by manganese (Mn2+, yellow-green color) brightening the color induced by copper (Cu2+, blue color).

 Copper-bearing vs. Iron-bearing Blue Tourmalines